 Carolyn also gives lectures, seminars and keynotes.
-Recently, she has run invited sessions for Miami Dade College, Conde Nast College of Fashion & Design, and the School of Psychology at Chester University.
+Recently, she has run invited sessions for Nottingham Trent University, Miami Dade College, Conde Nast College of Fashion & Design, and the School of Psychology at Chester University.
 She is also interviewed by press and media as the go-to expert on matters relating to psychology within the context of fashion.
 To read the full articles, please go to the Press and Media tab.

 In recognition of her extensive public engagement and innovation that has broadened access to Psychology for non-psychology audiences, Carolyn was honoured by the British Psychological Society in 2017 to receive their prestigious Distinguished Contributions to Psychology Education Award.